Jesse Lawson

-Jesse Lawson (May 18, 1856 – November 8, 1927) was an African-American lawyer, educator, and activist.
+Jesse Lawson (May 18, 1856 – November 8, 1927) was an American lawyer, educator, and activist.
 He served as an officer of the Afro-American Council, where he promoted racial justice and anti-Jim Crow legislation to the public and before Congress.
 He was the founder of the National Sociological Society and co-founded Frelinghuysen University with his wife, educator and activist Rosetta Lawson.
 Lawson received a Master of Arts from Howard University School of Law and served as a legal examiner for the Bureau of Pensions for 44 years.
 A Republican, he served as legal counsel for John Mercer Langston before the United States House of Representatives, successfully challenging the results of the 1888 elections in Virginia.
 He was also the editor of The Colored American and authored several works on political topics.

 Family and education

 Jesse Lawson was born in Nanjemoy, Maryland, on May 18, 1856, to Jesse and Charlotte Lawson.
 At an early age, after his parents' deaths, he moved to Plainfield, New Jersey, with Commodore W. M. McGough, who took over his education.
 Lawson attended Howard University, where he graduated with a Bachelor of Arts in 1881 and delivered the first oration at the graduation ceremony.
 Lawson went on to attend Howard University School of Law, earning a Bachelor of Laws in 1884 and a Master of Arts the following year.
 Later, from 1901 to 1905, he attended special lectures on social issues as a member of the American Academy of Political and Social Science at the University of Pennsylvania.
 Lawson married educator and activist Rosetta Lawson in Washington, D.C., in 1884, and remained so until his death in 1927.
 Together they had a daughter and three sons.